 - No matter the distance, you must also continue to comply with any court-ordered parenting arrangement.

-- If you won’t be able to do so, you must take the necessary steps to modify the parenting plan.
+- If you won’t be able to do so, you must take the necessary steps to modify said parenting plan.

 Parenting plans typically set out a roadmap for who gets to see the kids when.
-This includes visitation, holiday schedules, how parents make decisions regarding the children, transportation, communication, and more.
-Oftentimes, they even include provisions for parental relocation.
+They deal with visitation, holiday schedules, how parents make child-rearing decisions, transportation, communication, and more.
+Oftentimes, they already include provisions for parental relocation.

-After receiving written notice, you can file a motion for custody or to modify the existing parenting plan.
+After receiving the other party’s notice of intent to relocate, you can file a motion for custody or to modify the existing parenting plan.

 If you request a modification, you’ll have to demonstrate:

-- that relocation creates a significant change in circumstances since the previous order and
+- Relocation creates a significant change in circumstances since the previous order, and;

-- that this change adversely impacts your ability to care for the children or negatively impacts your relationship.
+- This change adversely impacts your ability to care for the children or negatively impacts your relationship.